Second Hand… Doesn’t Cost the Earth

 Methodology

-Research conducted by Censuswide in the UK between 16th January 2023 and 23rd January 2023 of 5,000 nationally representative consumers aged 16+.
-Censuswide abides by and employs members of the Market Research Society which is based on the ESOMAR principles.
+Research conducted by Censuswide in the UK between 16th January 2023 and 23rd January 2023.
+5,000 nationally representative consumers aged 16+.

 ***According to the UK Government and University of Leeds, heating a home for one day = 6.3kg carbon.
 96 kg x 3 million = heating a home for 606.8 days

-****The flight distance between London and Sydney is 16,990 kms, a return flight is 33,980 kms.
-One return flight carbon equivalents of one household item (0.0005547) x 3 million items going to landfill = 1,663.41 return flights.
+****Since the flight distance between London and Sydney is 16,990 kms, a return flight is 33,980 kms.
+One return flight carbon equivalents of one household item (0.0005547).
+Multipled by the 3 million items going to landfill = 1,663.41 return flights.